backbone-paginator/backbone.paginator/README.md

 ##Credits

 This project is based on initial prior work on a paginator by @bmsterling and has been extended by @addyosmani in both the paginator and views to cover a extra pieces (code cleanup, sort by fields, ajax/query pagination, requests etc.)

+##Project status

+I currently consider this work to be in an experimental phase.
+Once we've nailed down the structure of the pagination component, tests and further documentation will be added.